Risks

 Unless otherwise specified, anyone can add Linux capabilities at their convenience, even in the container.

 For example, pods or nodes can get the capability CAP_NET_BIND_SERVICE, which can be used to open privileged ports.
-So, you can open ports in the cluster, so that you can access the cluster from outside.
+So, you can open ports in the cluster in order to access it from outside.

 In the podsecuritypolicy the following entry should be preserved by default: